mlatcl/mlfc/slides/diagrams/ml/kmeans_clustering_006.md

-Iteration 4: Update centres to mean of assigned points
+Iteration 2: Update assignments to centres